hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

     errors in configuration when they are used (e.g. ~40-50 minutes into the creation process), and is prone to limited error reporting.
 If you encounter confusing or uninformative errors, please verify your configuration is valid against GCP Cloud Composer before filing bugs against the Terraform provider.
-  * **Environments create Google Cloud Storage bucket that do not get cleaned up automatically** on environment deletion.
+  * **Environments create Google Cloud Storage buckets that do not get cleaned up automatically** on environment deletion.
 [More about Composer's use of Cloud Storage](https://cloud.google.com/composer/docs/concepts/cloud-storage).

 ## Example Usage